ianm1968/ToDoTake2/todo_app/README.md

 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.

 ## Running the Tests
+### Pytest Tests

-Current pytest test cases cover...
+Current pytest test cases cover a number of scenarios each with different numbers of items in each list and asserting ...
- - no items
- - one item in To Do
- - one item in Doing
- - one item in Done
- - one item in each list
- - one hudred items in each
+ -  the expected number of items in the various lists
+  - whether the app should show all **Done** items in one list or break Done items into **Done (done today)** and **Done Before Today**.

 Presently running the tests pass as expected when run from Test Explorer but not from commandline (unexpected assertion errors happen, to be investigated).